Casto Nopo

-Casto Nopo Abeso Evuna Ada (born 23 February 1973) is an Equatorial Guinean professional football manager and a former footballer.
+Casto Nopo Abeso Evuna Ada (born 23 February 1973) is an Equatorial Guinean professional football manager and former player.
 He currently coaches both Liga Nacional club Cano Sport Academy and is the assistant coach of the senior Equatorial Guinea national team, for which he has played during his playing career.

 Career

 In 2010, Nopo became the new caretaker coach of the Equatorial Guinea national football team.

 In 2011, Nopo again became the caretaker coach of the national football team.